OSDeploy/GitBook/osbuilder/quick-instructions.md

 # Quick Instructions

-If you don't feel like reading through all the documentation, here are the quick instructions in 10 steps
+If you don't feel like reading through all the documentation, here are the quick instructions in 10 steps.
+These steps can be completed in about 8 minutes of Touch Time, and 54 - 142 minutes of Processing Time. \*[^1]

 ---

 ### 1. Install OSBuilder

-> ###### Time Required: 1 Minute
+> ###### Touch Time Required: 1 Minute

 ```
 Install-Module -Name OSBuilder -Scope CurrentUser